inf3rno/e2e/README.md

 End to end testing with client side javascript.

+# I decided to freeze this project until Chrome developers make it clear whether they want to keep features like disable isolation trials, otherwise I won't have any way to access the JS engine of other windows synchronously and I don't want to work a lot for nothing.

 ## example e2e test with the low-level API

 End to end testing a simple express.js echo application with Mocha and Chai on Chrome looks like this: